Getting Tougher on Crime Sometimes Ends Up Penalizing the Mentally Ill

 There’s no easy or quick solution, but some experts suggest mental health probation.
 In such circumstances, mental health treatment is part of the sentence for a person who’s committed a crime or infraction that’s linked to a psychiatric episode.
 They’ll get probation, and will see a mental health professional for an assessment.
 From there they may have regular check-ins, drug testing, community service, and therapy.
 Fees may be involved, but there are provisions for low-income clients.
 Mental health probation is designed to be less punitive for a person who acted out because they were in the midst of a crisis or breakdown, rather than driven by criminal intent.

-Treating mental illness (and resulting substance abuse, as a form of self-medication) can save money and lives.
+Treating mental illness (and resulting substance use disorder, as a form of self-medication) can save money and lives.

 prisonpolicy.org – How many people are locked up in the United States?